stevewillcock/tiberius-mappers/README.md

 The existing [tiberius-derive](https://crates.io/crates/tiberius-derive) crate currently offers more options for mapping, but does not seem to be maintained and doesn't work with newer versions of Tiberius.
 I have been maintaining a fork of this crate to support newer versions of Tiberius in internal builds, but I wanted to start from scratch with a simpler implementation.
+Note that this implementation is based on the original tiberius-derive crate, so credit to the original authors for the idea and some of the code.

 ## Usage

 This is a work in progress.
-Currently, the `FromRowBorrowed` and `FromRowOwned` mapper is implemented.
+Currently, the `TryFromRow` mapper is implemented.

 ```rust